Cassini family

 Work on astronomy

-Giacomo Filippo is mainly known for his work on the planet, Mars, though he also worked on observations of the stars.
+Giacomo Filippo is mainly known for his work on the planet, Mars, though he also worked on observations of the stars, in 1695 discovering the star R Hydrae, a variable star of the type Mira.
 He made careful observations of Mars at every opposition with particularly good results from the perihelic oppositions of 1704 and 1719.
 He determined the rotation period of Mars noting that the same region returns to be visible after 36 rotations of Mars (or 37 rotations of Earth), thus calculating a rotation period of about 24h 40m.

 He discovered banded structures on the surface of Mars which are actually the Mare Sirenum and Mare Tyrrhenum abledo features.
 In addition he observed an hourglass sea, Syrtis Major, and studied the properties and changes of the polar caps on Mars.